Tallinn: Rail

 The Elron railway company operates train services from Tallinn to Tartu, Valga, Türi, Viljandi, Tapa, Narva, Koidula.
-Buses are also available to all these and various other destinations in Estonia, as well as to Saint Petersburg in Russia and Riga, Latvia.
-The Russian railways company operated a daily international sleeper train service between Tallinn – Moscow, and was stopped in 2020.
+There are also international services to Riga, Latvia and Vilnius, Lithuania, although passengers must change trains at Valga.
+Buses are also available to all these and various other destinations in Estonia, as well as to Saint Petersburg in Russia.
+The Russian railways company operated a daily international sleeper train service between Tallinn – Moscow, but this was stopped in 2020.

 Tallinn also has a commuter rail service running from Tallinn's main rail station in two main directions: east (Aegviidu) and to several western destinations (Pääsküla, Keila, Riisipere, Turba, Paldiski, and Kloogaranna).
 These are electrified lines and are used by the Elron railroad company.
-Stadler FLIRT EMU and DMU units are in service since July 2013.
+Stadler FLIRT EMU and DMU units have been in service since July 2013, as well as Škoda 21Ev EMU units since December 2025.
 The first electrified train service in Tallinn was opened in 1924 from Tallinn to Pääsküla, a distance of 11.2 km.

 The Rail Baltica project, which will link Tallinn with Warsaw via Latvia and Lithuania, will connect Tallinn with the rest of the European rail network.
 An undersea tunnel has been proposed between Tallinn and Helsinki, though it remains at a planning phase.

 Roads

-The Via Baltica motorway (part of European route E67 from Helsinki to Prague) connects Tallinn to the Lithuanian-Polish border through Latvia.
+The Via Baltica motorway (part of Estonian national road 4 from Tallinn to Ikla, the Estonian-Latvian border and European route E67 from Helsinki to Prague) connects Tallinn to the Lithuanian-Polish border through Latvia.

+Tallinn's semi-orbital ringroad, the T11, is 38km long and runs from the Lasnamäe subdistrict of Väo in the east to Keila in the west.
+It is mostly dual carriageway and has been steadily upgraded since 2012 to meet rising traffic demands.
+Aside from a small section at the start in Lasnamäe, the road runs entirely outside of Tallinn.

+Tallinn is the starting point for Estonian national road 1, Estonian national road 2, Estonian national road 4, Estonian national road 8, Estonian national road 15 and a few secondary roads leading to neighbouring municipalities and towns.